Biorhythm (pseudoscience): Additional studies

 Several controlled, experimental studies found no correlation between the 23, 28 and 33 day cycles and academic performance.
 These studies include:

 James (1984)

 James hypothesized that if biorhythms were rooted in science, then each proposed biorhythm cycle would contribute to task performance.
 Further, he predicted that each type of biorhythm cycle (i.e., intellectual, physical, and emotional) would be most influential on tasks associated with the corresponding cycle type.
 For example, he postulated that intellectual biorhythm cycles would be most influential on academic testing performance.
 In order to test his hypotheses, James observed 368 participants, noting their performance on tasks associated with intellectual, physical, and emotional functioning.
-Based on data collected from his experimental research, James concluded that there was no relation between subjects' biorhythmic status (on any of the three cycle types), and their performance on the associated practical tests.
+Based on data collected from his research, James concluded that there was no relation between subjects' biorhythmic status (on any of the three cycle types), and their performance on the associated practical tests.

 Peveto (1980)

 Peveto examined the proposed relationship between biorhythms and academic performance, specifically in terms of reading ability.
 Through examination of the data collected, Peveto concluded that there were no significant differences in the academic performance of the students, in regards to reading, during the high, low, or critical positions of neither the physical biorhythm cycle, the emotional biorhythm cycle, nor the intellectual biorhythm cycle.
 As a result, it was concluded that biorhythm cycles have no effect on the academic performance of students, when academic performance was measured using reading ability.